alexeyinkin/eb-1a/2-petition/README.md

 First, I established my hire by attaching my contract with Akvelon.

-Second, I quoted their supporting letter to prove my critical role, and the proof of the position of the letter's author.
+Second, I quoted their supporting letter to prove my critical role and the proof of the position of the letter's author.

 I also claimed a leading role